Cressbrook 1.3 miles.

 Beautiful throughout, providing welcoming holiday accommodation, this Cressbrook cottage is just perfect for couples wishing to enjoy the delights of the Peak District.

-In this Peak District cottage you have two bedrooms, one of which is on the ground floor with an en-suite and there is also a main shower room on the first floor.
+In this Peak District cottage you have a king-size double bedroom and there is also a main shower room on the first floor.

 A well-equipped kitchen with dining area is on the ground floor, while the warming woodburning stove in the sitting room is a lovely spot to relax by on those chillier evenings.